yashkaushal/SCAC-supply-chain-agility-calculator/README.md

 # SCAC-supply-chain-agility-calculator

-Calculates agility of a company using weighted rating higher agility results in hogher chances of sucess
+Calculates agility of a company using weighted rating<br />
+higher agility results in higher chances of sucess

 ![Alt text](/ScreenShot.png?raw=true "ScreenShot")